AntonieV/fprdg1/README.md

 ### Step 2: Configure workflow

 Configure the workflow according to your needs via editing the file `config.yaml`.
+Further instructions can be found in the file.

 ### Step 3: Execute workflow